Form 1099-NEC: What’s important for independent contractors

 Who should file Form 1099-NEC?

-If you’ve hired a contractor (W-2 employee) and paid at least $600 in a tax year, you should file Form 1099-NEC.
+If you’ve hired a contractor (someone who is NOT a W-2 employee) and paid at least $600 in a tax year, you should file Form 1099-NEC.

-In contrast, contractors will receive a 1099-NEC from their clients who paid them at least $600 in a tax year.
+In contrast, if you are a contractor, you should receive a 1099-NEC from every client who paid you at least $600 in a tax year.

 1099-NEC vs. 1099-MISC

 So, what’s the difference between 1099-NEC vs. 1099-MISC?
-The 1099-MISC is still used, but for things such as rentals, royalties, certain prizes and awards, or professional fees.
-(MISC is short for miscellaneous income.)
+The 1099-MISC is still used, but not for contractor payments.
+Instead, the 1099-MISC is used for rentals, royalties, certain prizes and awards, professional fees, etc. MISC is short for miscellaneous income.
 If you still need to report those items, you may also need to file Form 1099-MISC.

 1099-NEC instructions

-If you’re a small business owner that has paid an independent contractor, fear not!
-This tax form is one of the easier ones to fill out, thankfully.
+If you’re a small business owner who has paid an independent contractor, thankfully, this tax form isn’t too difficult to fill out.

-If you’re an independent contractor, the company that hired you will complete and send this form to you, so you can use information on Form 1099-NEC to help complete and file your tax return with the IRS.
+If you’re an independent contractor, the company that hired you will complete and send the 1099-NEC form to you.
+You will use the information on the form to help complete and file your tax return with the IRS.

 Whether you’re filing the form on your own return or need to send it to contractors, Block Advisors certified small business tax pros can help.

 Just need to understand what’s on the form?
-Check out this summary of 1099-NEC instructions.
+Below is a summary of 1099-NEC instructions.

 Form 1099-NEC includes the following: